square/wire/wire-library/docs/wire_compiler.md

     // `none` to not generate services.
     rpcRole = 'server'

+    // If set, the value will be appended to generated service type names.
+If null, their rpcRole
+    // will be used as a suffix instead. nameSuffix = "Suffix"

     // True for emitted services to implement one interface per RPC. singleMethodServices = false
   }